Twilight4/debian-setup/tools-installation/kali-hyprland.md

 %sudo   ALL=(ALL:ALL) NOPASSWD: ALL

 # Make sure I'm in sudoers group
-cat /etc/group | rg sudo
+cat /etc/group | grep sudo

 # If I'm not, execute this command
 sudo usermod -aG sudo "$(whoami)"